Part 1: Aiming For Euphoria With ALA Chelation

 In Cutler’s book, forums, and interviews he said only the anti-oxidant ALA is necessary for chelation and that the other two synthetic (not made in the body) chelators, DMSA & DPMS, are optional for mercury chelation.
 [Outstanding question: is ALA synthetic if in supplement form made in a lab…]

 Because my body reacts easily to chemicals I believed that DMSA & DMPS were not a good choice for me.
 While they may expedite mercury chelation and chelate lead and arsenic, I met with a mercury support group as part of my research and the people using DMSA and DMPS were having a difficult time.
 So I mostly cover ALA in this post but have written a few notes about DMSA&DMPS in the appendix below.
+At one point I tried to incorporate a very low amount of DMSA from LivingSupplements and did not do well with it at all and would not try it again nor recommend it.

 Alpha Lipoic Acid (ALA)